 The Data Access Profile defines restrictions along the time, user, and location dimensions:

 - Restrictions along the time dimension determine the granularity of access to UE data along the time axis.
-The finest granularity allows access to events as they take place in time.
+The finest granularity allows access to individual events as they take place in time, independent of restriction by user or group identification or location area(s).
+Coarser granularity allows access to aggregated collected event data (by one or more of the following measures: count, mean average, maximum, minimum or sum) based on a specified time duration.
 The coarsest level of access aggregates all event data along the time axis to produce a single aggregated value.

 - Restrictions along the user dimension allow the Provisioning AF to restrict access to UE data related events based on groups.
-The finest granularity allows the event consumer to access events related to single users.
-Coarse granularity access exposes aggregated collected event data based on user groups.
+The finest granularity allows the event consumer to access events related to one or more single users, independent of time duration(s) or location area(s).
+Coarser granularity allows access to aggregated collected event data (by one or more of the following measures: count, mean average, maximum, minimum or sum) based on user groups.
 The coarsest granularity access exposes the data being aggregated for all users.

 - Restrictions along the location dimension allow the Provisioning AF to restrict access to UE data related events based on the geographical location of the data collection client during the event.
-The finest granularity allows the event consumer to access events individually, irrespective of the location.
-Coarse granularity access exposes aggregated collected event data based on a geographical area.
+The finest granularity allows the event consumer to access events individually, irrespective of the location(s) of the UE(s).
+Coarser granularity allows access to aggregated collected event data (by one or more of the following measures: count, mean average, maximum, minimum or sum) based on one or more geographical areas.
 The coarsest level of access aggregates all event data along the location axis to produce a single aggregated value for all locations.

 The baseline set of aggregation functions is listed in table 4.5.2-1: